JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 The Biscuit Factory demonstrates why we do not have enough homes that people can actually afford to live in.
 Through the wileness of developers, aided by like-minded policy-makers a site that could have delivered 50% affordable housing (750 units), of which 525 would be social rented, is only delivering 140 pseudo-social rent, plus xxx Discounted Market Rent that even Southwark consider does not 'reflect...

+## More Build to Rent, less Social Rent

+The Biscuit Factory also demonstrates the threat BtR developments hold for social rented housing.
+Build to rent schemes do not provide social rented housing, only a pseudo-social housing and very little of it.The more Build to Rent schemes we have in London the less social rented houisng there will be.